 A hot tub might serve as an incentive for a potential buyer to select your home over other options and place an offer.
 To figure out whether it might be a good value for you, you’ll want to factor in the initial price of the hot tub, how often you plan to use it and the cost to maintain and clean it.
 Today’s modern hot tubs are equipped with energy-efficient, high-quality features designed to minimize the effort spent cleaning and maintaining the unit.
 Older or cheaply manufactured units demand an enormous amount of electricity to heat the water and operate the jet pumps.

 You might want to talk to a professional contractor or realtor before you add a hot tub to your property as an investment only.
 The real value of your high-quality hot tub or spa investment will have more to do with how you and your family use the unit and the physical benefits you enjoy.

 How Much Does It Cost to Heat a Hot Tub Per Month?

-Many manufacturers advertise that it costs as little as $1 per day to operate a hot tub.
-On the higher end, it may cost $50 to $60 per month.
+According to Bob Vila, running a hot tub usually costs between $50 and $100 (CAD 65 to CAD 200) per month.
+However, energy-efficient and insulated hot tubs may cost less to run than more basic models.
 The type of heater in the hot tub determines how much energy the hot tub draws — typically between 1,500 and 6,000 watts — which impacts the cost of operating the unit.
 The energy cost per kilowatt-hour (kWh), the climate and the maintenance schedule also determine the monthly operating costs.

 Is a Hot Tub a Good Investment?